davidjosearaujo/re-intercept-board-comms/README.md

 For OC2 signal, it's almost close from values captured in OC1. ~43% when temperature is 40 and 86 when it's 50.

+We did multiple captures to confirm that the duty cycle reaches 100% when temperature is around 60.

+The behavior of this signal is similar to a PWM (Pulse Width Modulation) signal, where the duty cycle increases as the temperature rises.
+This means the temperature is regulated by this signal.
+To increase the temperature, the duty cycle must be increased, which in turn raises the average power.